 His nemesis, Green Goblin, likewise, was transformed by an experimental serum from a businessman into a super-villain.
 Dr Bruce Banner accidentally came in contact with gamma radiation that gave him his Incredible Hulk power.

 Almost every superhero and super-villain got their astonishing transformative powers through an outside force (spider, serum, radiation).
 Ironically, research shows personal transformation happens primarily from the inside.
 Great leadership and feats are achieved not through external transformation, but internally.
+Yet, influenced by the media, we somehow keep looking for a "magical" spider-bite or silver bullet to drive our personal transformation.

-Not surprisingly, businesses are all looking for that magical “spider-bite” that will transform.
+Not surprisingly, businesses likewise, are all looking for that magical “spider-bite” that will transform.
 Many start their transformation by hiring a new CEO.
 Others opt to leave their “sunset” industries and leap into hot new markets.
 AOL and Time Warner decided to merge in the hope that combining two dinosaurs will result in a young tiger.
 Other businesses decide to introduce new products or copy ideas from outside to “transform” the organisation.
 Their transformative efforts generally fail.

 Transformations Begin From the Inside